-The US Soccer policy for the use of BUILD OUT LINES for U8/U9/U10 in 7 v7 play is used to promote playing the ball out of the back, in an unpressured setting.
+In 2015, US Soccer implemented a new policy for the use of BUILD OUT LINES for U8/U9/U10 in 7 v7 games.

-The build-out lone shall be placed across the field equidistant between the top of the penalty area and the halfway line.
+The build-out line shall be placed across the field equidistant between the top of the penalty area and the halfway line.

 The opposing team must move back behind the build-out line for a goal kick or when the goalkeeper has possession.
-At any time, the goalkeeper may pass, throw or roll the ball to a teammate who is behind the build-out line.
+At any time, the goalkeeper may pass, throw or roll the ball to a teammate, regardless of where that teammate is on the field.